quberoot/Health/General/Diet/ReadMeDennisOpinion.md

 - Do they have vivid dreams.
 - Is their libido better/worse

-Things I would like the person to to know when discussing the diet topic:
+Things I would like the person to be aware of when discussing a diet topic:
 ---------------------------------------------------------------
 -Evolutionary biology.
 Have you heard of the expensive tissue hypothesis?
 Additive nature of certain foods, withdrawal symptoms.
 How would you distinguish craving for an additive food versus craving for a necessary food.